 - AMT Calculation less than your regular tax return: pay your taxes as usual.

 - AMT Calculation more than your regular tax return: pay the AMT amount, which will equal the regular tax, PLUS the difference between the two.

 AMT rules prohibit certain tax credits and deductions, including the standard deductions and credits, state and local taxes, and property taxes up to a certain amount.

-Taxpayers who live in a high-tax state an have children are more likely to pay additional taxes under the Alternative Minimum Tax Rules compared to a single person or a family in one of the lower-tax states.
+Taxpayers who live in a high-tax state and have children are more likely to pay additional taxes under the Alternative Minimum Tax Rules than a single person or a family in one of the lower-tax states.

 Tax Withholding Adjustments